lindell/unvis.it/Readme.md

 For Unvis.it's 2nd birthday, I've decided to open source it.
 This will make it blatantly obvious that I am in *no way* a developer, and that the fact that this works is merely a fluke.

-1. **There is no database** — because I find them hard to visualize and think about.
-2. **This is basically a repackaged Instapaper/Pocket/ReadLater/whatever** — you could say that
+1. **This is basically a repackaged Instapaper/Pocket/ReadLater/whatever** — you could say that
-3. **Horrible spaghetti code, awful comments!
+2. **Horrible spaghetti code, awful comments!
 You're not a programmer** — yes, I know?
-4. **This error/vulnerability/hack can cause this** — please help me fix it!
+3. **This error/vulnerability/hack can cause this** — please help me fix it!

 ## The flow